hpwit/ESPLiveScript/README.md

 I will add an issue for all the functionalities you want to see added in the; compiler.

 As always enjoy and have fun.

+New version coming with some improvements. look at the [project board](https://github.com/users/hpwit/projects/1/views/1)